Come and Meet CloudQuery at RSA Conference 2025 in San Francisco Learn more ❯

 GROUP BY tbc.name, tbc.short_url, tbc.due

-Here's a full example config using environment variables in case you want to run the sync with CloudQuery CLI locally:
+Here's a full example configuration using environment variables in case you want to run the sync with CloudQuery CLI locally:

 kind: source